0xadada/interviewee/README.md

 ## Environment & Culture
 * Is there a dress code
 * Is listening to music OK?
-* Describe the office furniture I'll be provided
+* Describe the office equipment I'll be provided
   * Desk / common table, etc
   * Will I be free to use alternate seating / standing desk / balance ball?
 * Can weekend days be substituted for week days
 * Can vacation days be taken in advance and retroactively given?
-* What are the daily work hours, is it flexible?
+* What are the core daily work hours, is it flexible?
 * Is there telecommute / work remotely policy?

 Later in the interview process, before the interviewee is required to make a decision to accept any potential offer, these questions will be invaluable.

-## Employee Trust
+## Employee Trust & Privacy
 * Is there a sign-in/clock-in system
 * Do you require employees to sign an NDA?
 * Do you require employees to sign a non-Disparagement agreement?
+* * Do you require employees to sign a Noncompete agreement?
 * Do you use cameras or surveillance systems to monitor employees?
-* How do you disallowed off-hours freelance or open-source development?
+* How do you disallowed off-hours freelance or open-source project work?
-* Do you censor or monitor the internet, phone or email?
+* Do you censor or monitor internet, phone or email?
 * Do you require potential hires to provide login/password information for social media?

 ## Benefits